The Art Law Review: Austria

 The auction house shall be liable as expert regarding the estimated price.
 The auction house is theoretically able to reduce the opening bid in the absence of bids in the auction.
 However, the seller then has the right to reject the transaction.
 This right must be executed immediately after the auction house's notice of sale.
 In theory, the auction house then has the possibility to pay the difference.

 Should it turn out after the auction and transfer of ownership that the work of art does not originate from the stated artist or contains other defects, several legal bases for the reverse transaction of the purchase may be resorted to.
 In this case, the seller shall repay the proceeds and the auction house shall also return what it has received as commission.
 The general terms and conditions can effectively provide that a rescission of the transaction due to warranty is excluded.
-However, exceptions to such exclusion shall apply to consumer transactions.
-Here too, however, the auction house has fiduciary duties towards the seller.
+Exceptions to such exclusion shall apply to consumer transactions.
+Here, however, the auction house has fiduciary duties towards the seller.
 The auction house may only cancel the transaction with the consent of the issuer.
 In the event of a conflict of interest, the auction house is not neutral but must protect the interests of the seller.

 ii Art loans

 Under certain conditions, Austrian law allows for the application for material immunity of artworks on loan that are imported into the country.
-The Federal Law on the Temporary Material Immunity of Loans of Cultural Property for the Purpose of Public Exhibition13 provides that, before foreign cultural property is imported, immunity in respect of the works of art may be requested by ministerial decision.
+The Federal Law on the Temporary Material Immunity of Loans of Cultural Property for the Purpose of Public Exhibition11 provides that, before foreign cultural property is imported, immunity in respect of the works of art may be requested by ministerial decision.
 This promise of immunity cannot be revoked.

 A commitment can only be given if the picture is to be exhibited in a federal museum.
 The artwork is then protected against official and private access.
 Courts that are called upon to secure a claim must reject the action.
 Most of Austria's nine states have enacted comparable state legislation with regard to their state museums.